HomePage Path

 Mountfitchet Castle is located in Stansted Mountfitchet, off the B1345.
 24 miles south of Cambridge, on the M11-A120-B1383.

-The site is owned by Mr Alan Goldsmith and is open daily, March to 8th November 10:00-5:00pm.
+The site is owned by Mr Alan Goldsmith and is open daily, mid March to early November 10:00-5:00pm, check website for details.

 There is a car park.